ninabarzh/broomstick/content/posts/evangelicals-world-domination.md

 ### Certainty in a chaotic world

 Modernity is confusing.
 Institutions contradict each other, science offers probabilities rather than moral clarity, and truth itself has become a negotiable commodity.
 Evangelicalism slices through the noise with a sword of absolute claims: the Bible is inerrant, sin is real, and salvation is necessary.
-It transforms political anxiety into cosmic drama—Trump isn’t just a politician; he’s a Cyrus figure.
+It changes political anxiety into cosmic drama—Trump isn’t just a politician; he’s a Cyrus figure.
 Israel isn’t just a country; it’s an eschatological countdown clock.

 This "apocalyptic lens" becomes a comfort mechanism.
 It is not unlike conspiracy theory thinking, where perceived disorder is reorganised into a hidden but intelligible plan—complete with villains, heroes, and a final reckoning.
 In both cases, the unknown becomes narrativised, and ambiguity becomes intolerable.